 The 30th of April, Walpurgis Eve – referred to as ‘Sista april’ or ‘Valborg’ in Swedish – is the celebration of spring arriving in Sweden.
-And the celebrations at Uppsala University are truly extra special, with student floats running the Fyris River, herring lunches, the donning of the caps at Carolina Rediviva, parties and much more.
+In Uppsala it is also the largest student event of the year with the Donning of the Caps at Carolina Rediviva, student floats running the Fyris River, singing at the Gunilla Bell Tower and much more.

 Key events – what not to miss

 - 10:00 Running the Falls of the Fyris River

 - 11:30 Herring lunch at Uppsala Concert & Congress

 - 13:30 Band Wijkmanska Blecket plays by the University Library